 The investment style is based on a long-term perspective, fundamental analysis and active stock-picking, combining growth with value.

-Performance in USD net of fees.
+Performance in EUR net of fees.

 This publication is not directed at you if we are prohibited by any law in any jurisdiction from making this information available to you and is not intended for any use that would be contrary to local laws or regulations.
 Every effort has been made to ensure the accuracy of the information, but it may be based on unaudited or unverified figures or sources.
 The information should not be used as the sole basis for an investment.
 Please read the Prospectus and the KID, which are available on the fund page.